sillsdev/StoryProducer/README.md

-# BibleStory
+# StoryProducer
-The Bible Story Producer application.
+The Story Producer app